chrissnead/School_District_Analysis/README.md

 # School_District_Analysis

 ## Overview
 The PyCity School District is measuring school budgets and priorities based on standardized test scores and current funding of the school.
-This project explores using Anaconda and Jupyter Notebook by analyzing data in Pandas and using school district data to make strategic decisions.
+This project explores using Anaconda and Jupyter Notebook by analyzing school district data in Pandas to make strategic decisions.

 ## Results